 We are located in an area of the Bronx where we noticed that hard working families particularly the children, during the summer months were not engaged in constructive activities.

 Our art programs are affordable and low cost.
-It is our goal to increase an appreciation for music, education and the healing benefits that music has on the human soul, in urban communities.
+It is our mission to increase an appreciation for music, education and the healing benefits that music has on the human soul, in urban communities.

 "Bringing the community together through music".
 We involve all people ages 3yr. to 70+, in exploring and learning music, attending performances and experiencing the joy of sharing music with others.